 - Karauria, M, 'Myopia Rising: Children Should be Checked for Shortsightedness', 29 September 2021, (www.nzherald.co.nz).

 - RNZ, 'Looking into the Distance to Combat Short-Sightedness', 3 February 2021, (www.rnz.co.nz).

 - Stats NZ, '2018 Census Data', 2019.

 (This information is a guide only.
 Find out more about the sources of our job opportunities information)

 Progression and specialisations

 Dispensing opticians may progress into management positions, or set up their own practices.
-They may also become optical sales representatives.
+With further training, dispensing opticians may progress to become optometrists.